-Effective JULY 1, 2013, all academic misconduct issues are the responsibility of the University Provost office, specifically the Vice Provost for Academic Affairs.
+Academic Misconduct issues are the responsibility of the Office of the University Provost, specifically the Vice Provost for Faculty Affairs.
 This includes consultation, disciplinary referrals, educational outreach, and faculty assistance requests.
-Please direct all questions and referrals regarding academic misconduct to the Coordinator for Academic Misconduct, CAB 215, 615-898-2533.
-The new policy, III:00:08, can be accessed at http://www.mtsu.edu/policies/.
-All other disciplinary matters should still be directed to the Office of Judicial Affairs and Mediation Services.
+Please direct all questions and referrals regarding academic misconduct to Michael Baily, Director of Student Academic Ethics, CAB 111, (615) 898-2533.
+All other disciplinary matters should still be directed to the Office of Student Conduct.

 What is Academic Misconduct?

 Academic misconduct may consist of acts of plagiarism, cheating, or fabrication.

 - Plagiarism: The adoption or reproduction of ideas, words, statements, images, or works of another person as one's own without proper attribution.
 This includes self-plagiarism, which occurs when an author submits material or research from a previous academic exercise to satisfy the requirements of another exercise and uses it without proper citation of its reuse.

 - Cheating:Using or attempting to use unauthorized materials, information, or aids in any academic exercise or test/examination.

 - Fabrication:Unauthorized falsification or invention of any information or citation in an academic exercise.

 An education at Middle Tennessee State University is a very valuable resource.
 By committing an act of academic misconduct, a student not only cheats him/herself, but the university as a whole.
 The risks associated with misconduct greatly outweigh the "reward" of a better grade.

 How to Prevent Academic Misconduct